 About 155 years after the ships were sunk, a rum bottle from one of those ships was found in the banks of Lynchburg, Virginia.
 That bottle is currently is in the possession of the Lynchburg Museum.

-I'm a historian and legal expert from Virginia who is related to individuals who rode on the Mayflower, founding father George Mason IV, three Union veterans from the U.S. Civil War, and President Theodore and Franklin Roosevelt’s family.
+I'm a Virginia historian and legal expert who is related to individuals who rode on the Mayflower ship, American founding father George Mason IV, three Union veterans from the U.S. Civil War, two of whom marched with General Sherman to Atlanta, two Confederate veterans, and President Theodore Roosevelt’s and Franklin Roosevelt’s family.

 View all posts by Hamilton Historical Records